 The impact of such asymmetric links practice on the conventional link-by-link coordinated assignment and of the necessary coexistence of symmetric links (e.g. for the conventional high capacity core networks) with asymmetric links.

-The impact of go/return “channel size asymmetry” on recommended channel arrangements and the consequent frequency assignments in bands where symmetric and constant duplex arrangements are currently established and their possible modifications for accommodating both symmetric and asymmetric go/return channels minimizing coordination and equipment hardware problematic.
+The impact of go/return “channel size asymmetry” on recommended channel arrangements and the consequent frequency assignments in bands where symmetric and constant duplex arrangements are currently established and their possible modifications for accommodating both symmetric and asymmetric go/return channels, while minimizing coordination and equipment hardware problematic.

 Background

-Where block assignment is used, the possibility of asymmetric connections is already recognised in some ECC Recommendations (e.g. ECC/REC(01)04) referring to the 42GHz band, typically for P-MP applications, but, when technology neutrality is foreseen in the auction rules or P-P infrastructures are explicitly foreseen, the concept is easily extendable to P-P network as well.
+Where block assignment is used, the possibility of asymmetric connections is already recognised in some ECC Recommendations (e.g. ECC/REC(01)04) referring to the 42GHz band, typically for P-MP applications, but, when technology neutrality is foreseen in the auction rules or P-P infrastructures are explicitly anticipated, the concept is easily extendable to the P-P networks as well.

 The rationale is that, in block assignment environment, the following conditions, that in the general case could highly impact the balancing between equipment design and coordination versus the possible benefits, are already limited to an acceptable degree rendering attractive, when needed, the asymmetric P-P use:

-The owner may uniquely define any degree of asymmetry and any other requirements for his network; therefore, he may autonomously define a suitable subdivision of the blocks in UL and DL channel sizes as already recognised in some ECC Recommendations for PMP applications (see Figure 1:).
+The owner may uniquely define any degree of asymmetry and any other requirements for his network; therefore, he may autonomously define a suitable subdivision of the blocks providing asymmetrical UL and DL channel sizes as already recognised in some ECC Recommendations for PMP applications (see Figure 1:).

 The limited portion of spectrum implicitly reduces the degree of variance of the duplex separation.